codolab/candy/packages/moon/README.md

 # Different between `cx` and `sx` function

 The `cx` provide class like TailwindCSS.
 That's mean if you want to add more styles, you must to customize your config.
 Unlike `cx` function.
-It not only supports you to style values from your theme but also allows to add any valid CSS.
+It not only supports you to style values from your theme but also allows you add any valid CSS.